Eximee API

 Case status • create status, • update status, • retrieve status.

-Document generator • request generation of documents based on provided data (with an option to use the data model).
+Document generator • request document generation based on provided data (with the option to use the data model).

 Application data model • access to the structure of the model, • access to the data (read).